Y0ursTruly/timer/README.md

 # timer
-custom setInterval and setTimeout functionality that is not nerfed when the tab is not in focus
+custom and more accurate setInterval and setTimeout functionality that is not nerfed for things like when the browser tab is not in focus